Till (film): Plot

-In August 1955, 14-year-old Emmett Till lived with his mother, Mamie, at 6427 South Saint Lawrence Avenue in Chicago, Illinois.
-Before Emmett leaves to visit relatives in Money, Mississippi, Mamie warns him to be extra careful around white people.
-At a train station, the Tills meet with Mamie's uncle, Moses "Preacher" Wright, and Emmett's cousin, Wheeler Parker.
-After picking cotton on a sharecropper plantation, Emmett and his cousins purchase candy at the Bryant's Grocery and Meat Market.
-At the cash register, Emmett tells Carolyn Bryant that she looks like a movie star before showing her a photograph of a white girl in his wallet.
-Carolyn follows Emmett outside of the store, where he whistles at her.
-Disgusted, Carolyn retrieves a revolver from her vehicle as Till and his relatives flee from the store.
+In August 1955, 14-year-old Emmett Till lives with his mother, Mamie, in Chicago, Illinois.
+As Emmett leaves to visit relatives in Money, Mississippi, Mamie warns him to be cautious around white people.
+At a train station, the two meet with Mamie's uncle, Moses "Preacher" Wright, and Emmett's cousin, Wheeler Parker.
+After spending a day picking cotton on a sharecropper plantation, Emmett and his cousins purchase candy at a local store.
+Emmett remarks to Carolyn Bryant, a white woman, that she looks like a movie star.
+She follows him outside, where he whistles at her.
+Disgusted, Carolyn grabs a revolver as the boys flee.

-In the early hours of August 28, Carolyn's husband, Roy, and his half-brother, John William "J. W." Milam, arrive at the Wrights' house and force themselves inside.
-They locate Emmett inside one of the bedrooms and force him to put on his clothes before kidnapping him.
-Emmett's great-aunt Elizabeth offers the men money, but Milam refuses.
-Before leaving, Milam holds Wright hostage with a gun.
-Inside one of the other vehicles, Carolyn identifies Till and the Bryants drive off into the night.
-Emmett is then severely beaten, shot dead, and dumped into the Tallahatchie River.
+In the early hours of August 28, Carolyn's husband, Roy, and his half-brother, John William "J. W." Milam, break into the Wrights' house and kidnap Emmett.
+Ignoring the family's pleas, the Bryants drive off into the night.
+Emmett is beaten and shot in the head, with his body dumped into the Tallahatchie River.

 Back in Chicago, Mamie is informed of Emmett's kidnapping.
 Her cousin, Rayfield Mooty, arranges her to meet with William Huff, the counsel for the NAACP chapter in Chicago.
 At his office, Huff inquires about Mamie's past marriages as her personal history will be questioned.
-Meanwhile, the police locate Till's corpse along the river.
-Upon hearing the news, Mamie collapses in shock.
+Meanwhile, the police locate Emmett's body along the river.
+Upon hearing the news, Mamie collapses in anguish.
 Despite Mooty's reservations, Mamie asks for Emmett's body to be transferred back to Chicago.
-Shortly after, his coffin arrives on train, and Mamie cries in anguish upon seeing it.
-After seeing Emmett's mutilated corpse on an autopsy table, Mamie has an open casket funeral for Emmett to reveal what had been done to him.
-Emmett's killing and funeral garner national headlines across America.
+After seeing her son's mutilated corpse, Mamie arranges for an open casket funeral to show the world what has been done to Emmett.